Procedure: University services feedback

 - Ideas for improvement.

 The online feedback form is not to be used for service requests or incident notifications.
-Submissions which are instances covered by the following University policies and legislation does not constitute feedback and will be redirected through the appropriate channel:
+Submissions which are instances covered by the following University policies and legislation do not constitute feedback and will be redirected through the appropriate channels: